 * Quadtone RIP

-With the data above, it seems that it’s a toss-up between the RGB with canned profile, ABW and QTR.
-Here’s a side by side comparison..
+With the data above, it seems that it’s a toss-up between the RGB with canned profile, ABW, and QTR.
+Here’s a side-by-side comparison.

-As expected, the Hahnemule canned profile performed very well, but there is a significant improvement using the QTR.
+As expected, the Hahnemuhle canned profile performed very well, but there is a significant improvement using the QTR.
 Aside from the evident (visual) smooth transition from Black to White of the test strip printed with QTR, the data also shows a higher dMax and a more linear response.
 With a bit of tweak, you can even see tonal differences in 2% steps (the 21 step-wedge is 5% increments)

 If you’re serious about digital Black and White photography printing, you owe it to yourself to try using QTR.

-Making a digital black and white print is easy, but how good your black and white print is, is another question.
-How determined you are in achieving the best black and white print is something that you alone can answer.
+Making a digital black-and-white print is easy, but how good your black-and-white print is, is another question.
+How determined you are in achieving the best black-and-white print is something that you alone can answer.
 Remember that printing is only as complicated as you’d want it to be.